-Businesses often complain about SaaS finance management.
+Businesses often complain about SaaS spend optimization software management.
 Monthly reporting can become frustrating when a company uses multiple SaaS tools.
 We know how troublesome it can get so we decided to simplify this part for our customers.

 With Cledara, all software administration you used to do manually can now be automated – from uploading invoices to bookkeeping.